 Total visits is a great metric to track because it doesn’t require integration into your POS system.
 You can measure how successful your marketing activities are at driving repeat business.

 In this example, you can see when your customer, Katie B. first visited your business.
-You can also track when her most recent visit was, and send her custom marketing messages based on her visit history.
+You can also track when her most recent visit was, and send her custom email marketing Campaigns based on her visit history.
 For example, what if she hasn’t been back in 90 days?
 Send her an exclusive offer to return.

 If you’re a current Belly customer, you can login to your Web Command Center for a full view of your customer’s visit history.
 Pretty neat, eh?